laurosilvacom/awesomecheatsheets/content/GraphQL-Query-Language/17-query-lists-of-multiple-types-using-a-union-in-graphql.md

 [Video Link](https://egghead.io/lessons/graphql-query-lists-of-multiple-types-using-a-union-in-graphql)

-# 17. Query Lists of Multiple Types using a Union in GraphQL

 ## Summary

 In this lesson we learn about unions and how to write queries that obtain a list of multiple types.